 But back to the brand strategy document: I don't claim to have the perfect one.
 But, we have helped a bunch of brands over the years, and we've narrowed the brand strategy document down to the essential pieces.

-A brand strategy document consists of several succinct, easy to understand, and incredibly valuable templates which will be constantly referenced by your team.
+A brand strategy document consists of several succinct, easy-to-understand, and incredibly valuable templates that your team can reference time and time again.

 Brand strategy is included in our Strategize the Buyer Journey step to 10x growth for our clients.
 Learn more about our Growth Marketing philosophy.